Language: EN

 • Collection: It is the collection from which the elements will be iterated.

-• Instructions to execute: Here are the instructions that are executed in each iteration.
-These instructions can be any type of valid C# code, such as assignments, calculations, method calls, etc.
+• Instructions to execute: Here, you specify the instructions that are executed in each iteration.
+These instructions can be any valid code in C#, such as assignments, calculations, method calls, etc.

 Basic Example